 How to Build a Novel

 I write best in the quiet of the morning.
-When I sit down to my computer soon after waking my brain is not cluttered by the business of living and I can tap into the big imagination machine of dreams.
+When I sit down to my computer soon after waking my brain is not cluttered by the business of living and I can tap into that big imagination machine of dreams.
 My thinking is unbounded and playful then, more eager to take risks.
 The work I do tends to be more authentic and original.
 I have great moments of, well, illumination.
 At this time of the day, I am audacious and open to possibility.
 I can happily give a character wings, steal the family silver or put a house to flames, huge flames that lick the bubbling paint off a window frame and explode the wall clock in the kitchen with an almighty bang.

 I am a morning writer but I have friends who write best in the quiet of the evening, who do their finest work when they write late into the night.
 What we all have in common is the experience of finding a still point for contemplation and self-reflection, of engaging one to one with our page.